Scope

 Collection

-MBIE collects information in order to:
+We collect personal information in order to:

 Holding of information

 When you provide personal information, it will be held by MBIE.
 It may be stored or accessed on behalf of MBIE by authorised third parties (such as third-party contractors) to the extent that is necessary to carry out the purposes for which it was collected, for example for them to administer the Temporary Accommodation Service function or work on the site/systems.
-We will store and keep your information secure in accordance with the Privacy Act 2020 and third parties will be subject to MBIE’s information security and privacy requirements.

 Your personal information may also be held by agencies with responsibilities to provide assistance following an emergency event (see Disclosure of information).
 It will be held in accordance with the Privacy Act 2020.